jaateixeira/osbbs/README.md

 A world where researchers use Latex instead of Word, even if the dinosaurs keep requesting "We want MS Word", "We want MS Word" without saying  "I don't know anything else"

+# Intended audience / Targeted users

+Researches proficient with Tex&/LaTex, can open a terminal and type in the command line, but still wants to deal with publishers that ask them to submit their journal in awkward and old-fashioned formats.
 # OSBBS inputs

 **osbbs** will receive a main TeX/LaTex file (e.g., main.tex) as input.